 6.34 At Taverham High School all staff are aware that domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
-We understand that children can be victims of domestic abuse, and this can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
+We understand that children can be victims of domestic abuse.
+Where they see, hear or experience the effects this can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
 We are aware of the Norfolk Integrated Domestic Abuse Service (NIDAS) and signpost victims to the service.
+Norfolk and Suffolk Victim Care are available to offer support where threshold for NIDAS support has not been met.

-Children with special educational needs and disabilities or physical health issues

-6.35 At Taverham High School we recognise that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges such as
+Children with special educational needs and disabilities or physical health issues 6.35 At Taverham High School we recognise that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges such as